mpiercy/stanford-rc.github.io/_docs/job-managers/slurm/batch-job-examples.md

 ## Long Running Jobs
 Let's say you have a long running job with low memory, and the memory grows over time.
 Here is an example that would make sure that the job goes for 3 days.
 The QOS (quality of service) directive tells the job manager that the job will be running longer than a day.
+On Sherlock you can run up to 7 days in the long QOS.
 ```
 #!/bin/bash
 #SBATCH --job-name=normaljob